Representations of the D=2 Euclidean and Poincar\'e groups: Mackey's theorem for unitary representations of semidirect products

 $\blacksquare$ \end{example} This example is going to be relevant in what follows.

+Let $G$ be a topological group.
+A subgroup $H\subseteq G$ is called a \emph{closed subgroup} if $H$ is a closed subset of $G$ with respect to the topology of $G$.
+In this case, the quotient space $G/H$, endowed with the quotient topology, is Hausdorff.
+Moreover, if $G$ is a Lie group and $H$ is closed, then $H$ is an embedded Lie subgroup of $G$, and $G/H$ carries a natural smooth manifold structure such that the canonical projection $G \to G/H$ is a smooth submersion.

 For groups $G$ that are a semidirect product of an Abelian normal subgroup $N$ times a closed subgroup $H$, i.e., $G=N\rtimes H$, the induced representation takes a more concrete form.
-This is Mackey's theorem, that will be stated at the end of this Section.
-We first want to recall the definition of semidirect product.
+This is Mackey's theorem, that will be stated at the end of this section.
+We first recall the definition of semidirect product.

-\begin{definition} A topological group $G$ with a closed subgroup $H$ and a normal subgroup $N$ is a semidirect product, denoted as $G=N\rtimes H$, if the following conditions are satisfied: {\alph{enumi}} \begin{enumerate} \item[(a)] There is a homeomorphism $N\times H\rightarrow G$, so any element $g\in G$ can be uniquely decomposed as $(n, h)\rightarrow g=n\,h$, with $n\in N$ and $h\in H$.
+\begin{definition} A topological group $G$ with a closed subgroup $H$ and a normal subgroup $N$ is said to be a semidirect product, denoted as $G=N\rtimes H$, if the following conditions are satisfied: {\alph{enumi}} \begin{enumerate} \item[(a)] There is a homeomorphism $N\times H\rightarrow G$, so any element $g\in G$ can be uniquely decomposed as $(n, h)\rightarrow g=n\,h$, with $n\in N$ and $h\in H$.

 \item[(b)] The group law is of the form \be (n_1, h_1)(n_2,h_2)=(n_1\,h_1n_2h_1^{-1}, h_1 h_2). \ee